-The RCMP seeks your help in solving cases of missing and murdered Indigenous women
+The RCMP seeks your help in solving cases of missing Indigenous women

-The Royal Canadian Mounted Police (RCMP) is looking for your help in solving outstanding cases of missing and murdered Indigenous women and girls.
+The Royal Canadian Mounted Police (RCMP) is looking for your help in solving outstanding cases of missing Indigenous women and girls.

-Every year, for a period of 10 weeks, we highlight specific cases on social media.
+This year we will be highlighting cases over a 10 week period on social media.
 The start of the campaign in October was chosen to coincide with the Sisters in Spirit Vigil held by the Native Women's Association of Canada each October 4th.

 How the public can help